What’s The Best Pool Filter? (2019 Guide)

 It has a 6-position multiport valve for cleaning and running easily.

-This Hayward filter system (click here to check the price on Amazon) includes the pump and filter tank.
+This Hayward system (click here to check the price on Amazon) includes the pump and filter tank.

 The tank is made of a durable polymeric material and a 7-way multiport valve that can be set to filter, waste, closed, winter, backwash, recirculation and rinse, and is self-cleaning and weather-proof.